jlm109-ua/memoji-my/README.md

-# Memoji.my
+# Memoji-my

 ## Project Description

-Memoji.my is a fun and interactive memory game developed with Next.js and React.
+Memoji-my is a fun and interactive memory game developed with Next.js and React.
 The game uses dynamically generated avatars through the Dicebear API to create a unique experience in every match.

 ## Main Features